KevDocherty/hangman699/README.md

 # Hangman
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

+# Milestone_3
+There are 2 functions:
+- ask_for_input()
+  This prompts the user for a letter, and saves it to a variable called 'guess'
+- check_guess(guess)
+  This checks whether the guess is in the word

 # TODO...
 Add documentation to your GitHub README file.
 You can refer to the relevant lesson in the prerequisites for this task for more information.